 AAdvantage Platinum Pro

-The Platinum Pro level of the American Airlines AAdvantage program keeps the same number of free checked bags and preferred seating as the Platinum level.
-However, you’ll begin earning an 80 percent elite mileage bonus, and you’ll enjoy a 72-hour upgrade window when you fly.
-You’ll also get complimentary auto-requested upgrades and an elite choice award.
+The Platinum Pro level of the American Airlines AAdvantage program keeps the same number of free checked bags and preferred seating as the Platinum level in 2021, but starting in 2022, it will offer an additional checked bag.
+You’ll begin earning an 80 percent elite mileage bonus and enjoy a 72-hour upgrade window when you fly.
+You’ll also get free same-day flight changes and the opportunity to earn more rewards after taking 30 flights.

 AAdvantage Executive Platinum

 Finally, those who fly with American Airlines the most can reach the Executive Platinum level.
 This tier of elite status gets you three free checked bags, preferred seating, a 120 percent elite mileage bonus and upgrades within 100 hours of departure.
-You’ll also get complimentary auto-requested upgrades and two elite choice awards.
+You’ll also get complimentary auto-requested upgrades, free food and drink in the Main Cabin and the option to earn additional rewards after 30 flights in 2022.

 American Airlines AAdvantage FAQs